Our water, sanitation and hygiene project in Zimbabwe

 In Zimbabwe, over half of the population in rural areas don’t have access to clean water or toilets.

 Through our Water, Sanitation and Hygiene (WASH) project, we are bringing clean water and hygiene to schools and communities in Chivi – a water-scarce region in Zimbabwe.

-- In rural areas of Zimbabwe, only 67% people have safe drinking water.
+- In rural areas of Zimbabwe, only 67 per cent of people have safe drinking water

-- Only 31% of people in rural Zimbabwe have access to toilets.
+- Only 31 per cent of people in rural Zimbabwe have access to toilets

-- Prevalence of diarrhoeal disease in Chivi district was 31%.
+- Prevalence of diarrhoeal disease in Chivi district was 31 per cent

 - Main supporters: Michael Schonfeld, Wood Family Foundation, Goldie Nominees Pty Ltd